Menditect/documentation/additional/01-howtos/03-configure-mta/prepare-for-using-mta.md

 Follow the steps described [here](../../installation/import-plugin) to complete this action.

-## 2. Enable microflow testing for page calls
+## 2. Prepare Mendix project for testing

 *For each Mendix App to be tested in MTA, this action needs to be performed.  *